nus-cs2103-AY2122S1/ip/README.md

-# Duke
+# Wednesday Dude
-> “Your mind is for having ideas, not holding them.” – David Allen
+> “It's wednesday my dudes” – Wednesday dude

-Duke is an application that allows you to manage your tasks more efficiently!!! 😄
+Wednesday Dude is an application that allows you to manage your tasks more efficiently!!! 😄

 * Text-based
 * Quick and easy to use